jklaeui/jklaeui.github.io/index.md

 ### Other

 Together with Pascal Josephy, I founded the web design and web development agency [JKweb](https://jkweb.ch/) in 2011.
-It still exists and by now employs over 30 programmers, designers and other specialists in Zurich and Basel.
+The company by now employs over 30 programmers, designers and other specialists in Zurich and Basel.